 Ultra-High Pressure Hydride XPS

-In this project, we do not want to contribute to materials science in this research field directly, but rather to develop a novel measurement method being able to unravel the mechanisms driving the hydrogen – matter interaction taking place in hydrogen storage, hydrogen selective membranes, and the catalysis of hydrogenation reactions.
+The measurement and control of hydrogen at surface is challenging.
+In this project, funded by SNSF (grant number 200021_172662) we develop a novel measurement method being able to unravel the mechanisms driving the hydrogen – matter interaction taking place in hydrogen storage, hydrogen selective membranes, and the catalysis of hydrogenation reactions.
 Although apparently simple, a direct photoemission measurement of the hydrogen induced changes of the electronic structure, which are the origin of the binding of hydrogen with metals, is possible in a few cases only.
 The reason for this is purely technical: the electronic structure of hydrogen chemisorbed to surfaces can be measured using standard surface science techniques, because the required hydrogen pressure is compatible with the UHVtechnology.
 However, processes relevant for energy conversion and storage take place at several atmospheres hydrogen pressure; and thus valuable information on these systems is not accessible by commonly used surface science methods due to their incompatibility with high pressures.